-- Family Safety: Children and families: - obtain appropriate nutrition, housing, accommodation and financial stability to support children and families to stay safe and well at home; - are free from family violence, abuse and neglect, drug and alcohol abuse, physical, sexual or emotional abuse and harsh parental discipline; - are supported to address their disability and mental health needs. - Well-being: Children and families: - o are supported to address their emotional well-being and reduce parenting stress; - o are supported to enhance child development, child behaviours, child health and mental health. - Family functioning: Children and families: - improve their relationships and parenting capacity, and learn different ways of problem solving, communication patterns, behaviour management and parenting styles, to support family relationships. - Capability to influence decisions: Children and families: - o are empowered to achieve personal capacity to affect change; - o develop self-efficacy, self-advocacy, and capacity to make decisions. - o achieve self-determination. - Capability to achieve potential: Children and families: - develop insight into their strengths and resilience, to empower and encourage engagement with training, education, and employment, and develop personal skills. - Access to community supports: Children and families: - seek help and support when needed; - engage with support services, and extended family supports. - Connection to culture: Children and families: - o see strength in their cultural, linguistic diversity, and spiritual well-being; - o participate in cultural activities; - o take time to connect and spend time on country; - seek support from cultural groups.
+- Family Safety: Children and families: - obtain appropriate nutrition, housing, accommodation and financial stability to support children and families to stay safe and well at home; - are free from family violence, abuse and neglect, drug, and alcohol abuse, physical, sexual or emotional abuse, and harsh parental discipline; - \circ are supported to address their disability and mental health needs. - Well-being: Children and families: - o are supported to address their emotional well-being and reduce parenting stress; - have increased school attendance to create an appropriate learning environments and connect to educational supports; - are supported to enhance child development, child behaviours, child health and mental health. - Family functioning: Children and families: - improve their relationships and parenting capacity, and learn different ways of problem solving, communication patterns, behaviour management and parenting styles, to support family relationships. - Capability to influence decisions: Children and families: - o are empowered to achieve personal capacity to affect change; - o develop self-efficacy, self-advocacy, and capacity to make decisions. - o achieve self-determination. - Capability to achieve potential: Children and families: - develop insight into their strengths and resilience, to empower and encourage engagement with training, education, and employment, and develop personal skills. - Access to community supports: Children and families: - o seek help and support when needed; - \circ $\,$ engage with support services, and extended family supports. - Connection to culture: Children and families: - o see strength in their cultural, linguistic diversity, and spiritual well-being;

+- o participate in cultural activities;

+- o take time to connect and spend time on country;

+- Seek support from cultural groups.